-I am a lecturer in engineering in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter, where I am working on high-order finite element methods and their applications to industry and fluid dynamics.
+I am a senior lecturer in engineering in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter, where I am working on high-order finite element methods and their applications to industry and fluid dynamics.
 I am also a visiting researcher in the Department of Aeronautics at Imperial College London.

 Previously, I was a research and teaching fellow at Imperial College, working with Spencer Sherwin and Joaquim Peiró.
 Before this I was a Ph.D. and undergraduate student in the Mathematics Institute University of Warwick, where together with my supervisor Dwight Barkley, I investigated the transition to turbulence in pipe flow.

 Mainly I spend most of my free time on some kind of computing-related project.
 I like Apple hardware, Linux and open-source software and code in a variety of languages (C/C++ and derivatives and Python for the most part).
 I’m also involved in various capacities in a number of personal and collaborative projects: